 Surrogacy for gay couples can help men start or build their families

 The Southern California Center for Reproductive Medicine is a proud supporter of the LGBTQ community.
-One of the ways in which Robert E. Anderson MD and Don Royster MD, supports the community in his Southern California fertility center is by providing surrogacy as a family-building option for gay couples.
+Robert E. Anderson MD and Don Royster MD support the community by providing surrogacy as a family-building option for gay couples.

-Surrogacy is one of several options available to gay couples to help make their dreams of parenthood come true
+Surrogacy can help gay men make their dream of parenthood come true

-When couples ask our Southern California fertility center about surrogacy, Dr. Anderson will outline the steps necessary to achieve a pregnancy.
-Gestational surrogacy requires two different women for an IVF cycle—one who is the egg donor and the other who is the surrogate.
-The donor eggs are fertilized by the one of the father’s sperm using in vitro fertilization, IVF.
-A resulting embryo is transferred into the surrogate’s uterus.
-After the surrogate gives birth to the baby, she gives the child to the couple.
+When men ask our Southern California fertility center about surrogacy, our team will outline the steps to achieve a pregnancy.
+Gestational surrogacy requires two different women for an IVF cycle.
+One is the egg donor and the other is the surrogate.
+We use sperm from one or both fathers to fertilize the donor eggs using in vitro fertilization, IVF.
+One of our doctors then transfers a resulting embryo to the surrogate’s uterus.
+After the surrogate gives birth to the baby, she gives the child to the fathers.
 The baby is not related to the surrogate at all.

 Gay couples can select someone they know to be their surrogate or they can go through a surrogacy agency

-After reviewing the steps to surrogacy, Dr Anderson will explain how patients of our Southern California fertility center can find a surrogate.
+After reviewing the steps of surrogacy, our Southern California fertility center team will explain how to find a surrogate.

-- Surrogacy agencies are another popular option.
+Surrogacy agencies are another popular option.
 This is especially true if a gay couple cannot find a family member or friend to serve as a surrogate.
-Surrogacy agencies make surrogacy easier for couples by assisting them in finding a surrogate and making any necessary surrogacy arrangements.
+Surrogacy agencies make surrogacy easier for parents by assisting them in finding a surrogate and making any necessary surrogacy arrangements.

-When selecting a surrogate, Dr Anderson offers suggestions to make the surrogacy process proceed as smoothly as possible.
+When selecting a surrogate, the following suggestions can make the process proceed as smoothly as possible.

-- The surrogate should sign a contract which outlines her responsibilities as a surrogate.
-Most importantly, the contract should state that she is willing to release the baby to its intended parents after it is born.
+- The surrogate should sign a contract that outlines her responsibilities as a surrogate.
+Most importantly, the contract should state that she is willing to give the baby to its intended parents after it is born.
 For this reason, it’s important to hire an attorney who understands your state’s laws regarding reproductive rights.

-If you would like more information about surrogacy as a family-building option for gay couples, please contact the Southern California Center for Reproductive Medicine.
+If you would like more information about surrogacy as a family-building option for gay couples, please contact our Southern California fertility center.